kumarlearns6767/udemy_the_complete_JavaScript_course/README.md

 **Resources -**

-The Learning of Jabascript is done in combination of 3 youtube channels- Thapa Technical, Tech Gun and one other channel.
+The Learning of Javascript is done in combination of 3 youtube channels- Thapa Technical, Tech Gun and Chai aur Code youtube channels.
 The chapter orders are listed below -

 1. From ch1 to ch8, the order of chapter is taken from "thapa technical" youtube channel.
 2. ch9 added from "tech gun" youtube channel.